prajeshElEvEn/shush/README.md

 ## Usage

-Click on the `Use this template` and voila.
+Click on the `Use this template` button and voila.

 ## For developers
 - Clone the repository